-The Dutch Data Breach Notification requirement came into effect on 1 January 2016.
-Pursuant to this act, which is part of the Personal Data Protection Act, companies and government agencies are legally required to report data leaks to the Dutch Data Protection Authority.
+The Dutch Data Breach Notification which is part of the General Data Protection Regulation (GDPR), states that companies and government agencies are legally required to report data leaks to the Dutch Data Protection Authority.
 In certain cases the persons whose details were compromised must be notified as well.

 If you are in the business of processing people’s personal details/If your business involves the processing of people’s personal information, you have a duty to protect these personal details to the best of your ability.
 Security breaches can occur, but as stated above, they must be reported in certain cases.
 It is for you to decide whether or not to report such breaches.
 If you misjudge a situation and choose not to report a major breach, your organisation will be at risk of high fines, loss of reputation and reduced competitiveness.
 Similarly, filing a late report may also result in a significant fine.